-Holm, a urological surgeon, learned of ultrasonic applications in medicine as a young doctor in the early 1960s.
+Holm, a urologist, learned of ultrasonic applications in medicine as a young urologist in the early 1960s.
 He borrowed a German Krautkramer ultrasonic instrument from a Danish industrial plant for the nondestructive testing of materials.
 Holm visited Helmuth Hertz in Lund and grasped the know-how in the use the A-mode device on human applications.
 He persuaded the Gentofte Hospital in 1964 to purchase a Physionics A-mode scanner for the urology department.
-Collaborating with Jorgen Kristensen, Jens Bang, Allen Northeved, Jan Pedersen, Norby Rasmussen, S Hancke and others, Holm began to study ultrasonic patterns of body organs, in abdominal, obstetrical and gynecological applications (with Jens Bang), echocardiographic studies and neurology.
+Collaborating with Jorgen Kristensen, Jens Bang, Allen Northeved, Jan Pedersen and others, Holm began to study ultrasonic patterns of body organs, in abdominal, obstetrical and gynecological applications (with Jens Bang), echocardiographic studies and neurology.

 In 1968, Jens Bang and Hans Henrik Holm demonstrated fetal cardiac motion using M-mode ultrasound from 10 weeks onwards.
 Holm described aspiration of ovarian cysts in 1972.
 In the same year Bang and Northeved described ultrasound-assisted amniocentesis.
 In 1976, Bang described fetal cardiac anatomy using B-mode ultrasound, which was hitheto considerd a difficult task.
 In 1982, his team published an ultrasound-guided technique for intrauterine fetal transfusion, and in 1983 a technique for obtaining fetal blood via fetal cardiac puncture.
 In 1984, Steen Smidt-Jensen and N Hahnemann described transabdominal chorionic villus sampling under ultrasonic guidance.